2. Getting started¶

 To be able to do anything, of course we first need to connect to a Kopano server.
 For non-interactive use, we recommend to do this as follows:

-If the Kopano server is on another system, we can specify how to connect to it as follows:
+If the Kopano server is not in a default location, we can specify how to connect to it as follows:

-Now that we are connected to a Kopano server, let us open a certain user store.
+Now that we are connected to a Kopano server, let us access a certain user store.

 store = server.user('<username>').store